jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 ### Policies update

 If you are a user manager or
+customer manager on our Attacks
+Resistance Management platform,
-customer manager on our attack surface management platform, you will receive emails notifying  any updates to your organization’s acceptance policies.
+you will receive emails
+notifying  any updates to your organization’s acceptance policies.